 How we wasted almost $300 on Universal Express Passes!

 I want to make it clear that I do like Universal Express Passes.
 They are super beneficial in most cases if you can afford it.
 I do think buying them online before you arrive can be a mistake, as it was in our case.
 On our first trip to Universal Orlando, we debated buying Universal Express Passes online the night before our visit.
 It was a good chunk of money but we only had one day to visit both parks, so we just went for it.

 Express Pass can be purchased online and at Universal Orlando.
 And not just at the entrance, but at many locations in both parks.
-Pretty much every gift shop you walk through as we exited a ride advertised the sale of Universal Express Passes.
+Pretty much every gift shop we walked through exiting a ride advertised the sale of Universal Express Passes.
 Great information to know and share with others, but on that day, it was a constant reminder of needlessly spending almost $300.

 Is the Universal Express Pass Worth It?

 It depends.
 Obviously, it wasn’t worth it on our first trip.
 We gave the Universal Express pass a second chance in April and we loved it.
 It made a huge difference during our trip and I wouldn’t hesitate to use it again.
-I’d be hard pressed to buy it online before our visit though.
+I’d be hard pressed to buy it online before our visit though, especially if we were going to be there during the offseason.
 I won’t be repeating our $300 mistake!